puppetlabs/puppet-instruqt-tracks/pe-develop-and-maintain-lab-3-0/01-refactor-profiles-with-parameters/assignment.md

     🔀 Switch to the **Windows Agent** tab.<br><br>

-1. Open a Powershell session, and then run the following commands to verify they ran successfully:
+1. Open a Powershell session or open the VSCode terminal, and then run the following commands to verify they ran successfully:

     **dc-east**:
     ```